AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/105.jpg)

 If you passed all of the steps above and everything worked fine and dandy in the checkup wizard, that means you did a good job.
-Well done!
+**Well done!**

 ## The last step

 The last step is to place place the circuitry inside the laser cut casing.
 You'll need the M3 nuts, bolts and spacers for this.
 Glue the speaker to the casing using any regular type of glue (our recommendation: use a hot glue gun if possible).

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/106.jpg)

 Now use the screws and spacers to fasten the casing.
-Note that MAKERbuino's back casing actually consists of two acrylic plates.
+<aside class="notice">Note that MAKERbuino's back casing actually consists of two acrylic plates.</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/107.jpg)